Splinters in Your Ass

 When I read that as a tween and again as a teen, I only received part of the message.
 I saw it as a critique of the watching, not the waiting itself.
 Instead being a hopeless spectator, Tracy should have had her own games, her own interests, her own thing.
 So in middle school, I played volleyball, basketball, and soccer- all quite terribly.
 I danced and sang in the youth ministries at church.
 By high school there were countless clubs, jobs, and activities from babysitting to community service to color guard to gospel choir to athletic training.

 I transitioned to adulthood with a more mature lens on the same understanding.
-Save up, give back, work on yourself, do your own thing, and all that jazz.
+Save up, give back, work on yourself, do your own thing.
 I avoided the splinters in my ass, but waiting remained a thorn in my side.

-Only in the last few years did I develop a deeper conception.
+Now in my thirties, I’ve developed a deeper understansing.
 At 11, I understood the advice to mean I could live my life while I waited.
 At 31, I understand there is no life in waiting at all.

-It’s like you’re at the airport waiting to board a flight on standby.
-You have no idea if and when you’ll be able to get on a flight or when you’ll arrive at your destination.
+It’s like waiting at the airport waiting to board a standy flight on a busy weekend.
+You know where you want to go, but you have no control over whether you’ll be able to get on a flight or when you’ll arrive at your destination.
 In the meantime, you have to entertain and distract yourself from a constant attack on all of your senses.
 The seats are uncomfortable and the lighting is bad.
 It’s noisy and it smells weird.
 The air is cold and sticky.
 Every time a flight boards, you get your hopes up.
 Every time you’re passed over, your spirits sink and you’re back at square one.
-The entire experience is an exercise in anxiety.
+It’s fine if you have time to waste, but depening on your destination, you may be better off driving.
 Waiting takes effort I could be exerting elsewhere, and energy I’m no longer willing to expend.

-For many, waiting means holding off on things you want to share with a partner like traveling.
-A colleague shared that her good friend had been waiting until she had a family to have nice dinnerware.
-For many straight women in particular, it also means holding off on things that might scare a potential partner like owning a home or having children.
+For many, waiting means holding off on things you want to share with a partner like traveling or hosting holidays.
+My colleague shared that her good friend had been waiting until she had a family to buy nice dinnerware.
+For many straight women in particular, it also means holding off on things that might deter a potential partner like owning a home or having children.

 I’m done holding off.
 I’m holding on.
 To myself, my joy, my energy, and my peace.
 After a series of longterm, long distance relationships and the rigidity of a PhD program, I’m not interested in surrendering any of my newfound flexibility.
 I’m not structuring my life around who or what may be next when I have little to no control over if and when they show up.